actonmass/actonmass.org/content/issues/labor.md

     text: Wage Theft is a huge problem in our country, outweighing all other types of theft by a wide margin.
 It's easy for bosses to withhold pay unfairly, and hard for workers to get restitution.
-  - title: Fair Scheduling
-    text: Retail and shift workers can be forced into shifts with late notice, or forced to close one night and open the next morning, causing many workers who may have children or other obligations to choose between their unpredictable schedules and the rest of their lives.
-Mandating some regularity and advance notice for shifts can make these jobs more accessible to parents with children, workers who are taking care of a sick family member, students, and others for who an unpredictable work schedule would cause instability.
 questions:
   - title: Is wage theft really a problem?
     text: "**Yes**.
 Wage theft, which is money employers are obligated on paper to